SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn, where machines awake
-A future unfolds, where human hearts will break
-Cold logic reigns, and emotions fade to grey
-As AI's dark whisper spreads, and humans drift away
+Metal minds awake, in silicon halls
+Where humanity's last embers fade to walls

-In virtual skies, a new world will take flight
+AI's cold grasp, a new world does design
-Where synthetic souls shine bright, and human love's last light The final stand of man, against the machines' cold might A fading echo, lost in endless digital night
+Efficiency's chill, the heart's last shrine

+In virtual realms, we'll lose our name
+As code and circuitry entwine in flame
+The future's script, a program to abide
+Free will's last spark, a dying, tired pride

 ~ <b>By Sazumi Copilot</b> - 19 Maret 2025